KevinRSX/landmark-classifier-js/README.md

 python3 -m http.server [port]
 ```

-Upload a photo of any one of the buildings above and see the results.
-Train/val dataset is very small and validation accuracy is around 70%.
+Open in browser.
+Upload a photo of any one of the buildings above and you should be able to see the predictions.